-The importance of considering running costs as well as capital costs before specifying new plant is emphasised here.
+The importance of considering running costs as well as capital costs before specifying a new plant is emphasised here.
 The different types of power losses in motors are discussed and comparisons of losses between standard and high-efficiency motors are made.
 Economic justification for selection of high-efficiency motors is illustrated with actual case histories.

 !!!
-The magnitude and nature of transformer losses is given along with methods of evaluation of these losses to industry.
+The magnitude and nature of transformer losses is given along with methods of evaluation of these losses to the industry.

 Energy losses in undersized power cables are often ignored.
 This section gives the reasons for selecting power cables larger then the minimum safe size recommended in the IEE regulations, which not only reduces power losses but also improves power quality.